 No. It’s not a requirement to use a Mortgage Broker.
 The reason people choose to use brokers due to the service and value they provide.

-People don’t use brokers because they have to, but because they want to.
-Broker will also know about schemes that certain lenders may have, like professional mortgage products who may lend more to people with certain jobs or qualifications.
+People don’t use brokers because they have to but because they want to.
+Brokers will also know about schemes that certain lenders may have, like professional mortgage products who may lend more to people with certain jobs or qualifications.
 Our assessments of what you can borrow are way more accurate than a mortgage calculator every can be.